yairvogel/TvMazeScraper/README.md

 Run `dotnet run --project TvMaze.Api`

 The API runs on the local filesystem by default.
-To use mongo db as a database provider, provide a mongodb connection string as a command line argumeent, for example `--mongodb=mongo+srv://localhost:27017/`
+To use mongo db as a database provider, provide a mongodb connection string as a command line argumeent, for example `--mongodb=mongo://localhost:27017/`

 The api will listen to port 5035 by default.
 The api uses swagger.
 To see all available endpoints visit [http://localhost:5035/swagger/](http://localhost:5035/swagger/)

+#### notes
+- The fetch endpoints supprt ordering of the cast by birtyday.
+Acceptable values are "asc" for ascending order or "desc" for descending order